asmyshlyaev177/eslint-plugin-maintainable/README.md

 Also includes setup to format code with `prettier` via eslint, so no hassle to set up those two.

+Feel free to ask questions or propose improvements in "issues"

+:star: if you like the project :)

 ## Installation and setup

 ### 1. Install via npm